drsahilsartaj/Inserm_project_on_time-series-data_using_pre-trained-models/Chronos/README.md

 Therefore, in future we can work on more data and do some fine-tuning.

+By fine-tuning I mean, right now, Hugging Face lets us use the Chronos model, but in the future, they might let us **retrain or fine-tune** the model on our own custom data to make it even more accurate.
+In short: it would turn into a **fine-tuned model** (better performance for your specific use case).

 **Direct Links of the files:**<br>
 [amazon/chronos-t5-large Model](chronos-t5-large%20model/chronos-t5.ipynb)